Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Introduction

 The main contribution of this paper is a \emph{generic} meta-algorithm, dubbed \autonewalgo, which is able to use a \emph{gradient-based} optimization method~$\mtd$, originally designed for convex problems, and turn it into an accelerated scheme that also applies to nonconvex objective functions.
-The proposed \autonewalgosp can be seen as a $\bf{4}$-{\textbf{W}}heel-{\textbf{D}}rive extension of Catalyst~\cite{catalyst} to all optimization ``terrains'' (convex and nonconvex), while Catalyst was originally proposed for convex optimization.
-Specifically, without knowing whether the objective function is convex or not, our algorithm may take a method~$\mtd$ designed for convex optimization problems with the same structure as~(\ref{eq:main-obj}), \eg, SAGA~\cite{saga}, SVRG~\cite{proxsvrg}, and apply $\mtd$ to a sequence of sub-problems such that it asymptotically provides a stationary point of the nonconvex objective.
+The proposed \autonewalgosp can be seen as a $\bf{4}$-{\textbf{W}}heel-{\textbf{D}}rive extension of Catalyst~\cite{catalyst,catalyst_new} to all optimization ``terrains'' (convex and nonconvex).
+Specifically, without knowing whether the objective function is convex or not, our algorithm takes a method~$\mtd$ designed for convex optimization problems with the same structure as~(\ref{eq:main-obj}), \eg, SAGA~\cite{saga}, SVRG~\cite{proxsvrg}, and apply $\mtd$ to a sequence of sub-problems such that it asymptotically provides a stationary point of the nonconvex objective.
 Overall, the number of iterations of~$\mtd$ to obtain a gradient norm smaller than $\varepsilon$ is $\tilde{O}(\varepsilon^{-2})$ in the worst case, while automatically reducing to $\tilde{O}(\varepsilon^{-2/3})$ if the function is convex.\footnote{In this section, the notation $\tilde{O}$ only displays the polynomial dependency with respect to $\varepsilon$ for the clarity of exposition.}